openedx/edx-cookiecutters/docs/decisions/0007-event-bus-kafka-cookiecutter.rst

 Decision
 ********

-* We will add a new folder `cookiecutter/new-event-bus-kafka-event` to the edx-cookiecutters repository.
+* We will add a new folder `cookiecutter-event-bus-kafka-event` to the edx-cookiecutters repository.

 * This folder will contain subfolders for each of the following:
   - `openedx-events`: Contains the Open edX event definitions to be copied to the `openedx-events` repository.